 The entrance for Cottage Pond is located on the eastern end of the road, about three quarters of a mile (1.2km) from the T-junction (near the small gas station) of Sandy Point Road and Kew Highway.

-It’s very easy to miss the entrance to Cottage Pond when travelling southeast from Sandy Point due to the direction the road sign faces.
+It’s very easy to miss the entrance to Cottage Pond when traveling southeast from Sandy Point due to the direction the road sign faces.

 Cottage Pond does not have any safety handrails or paths.
 Be aware when visiting with children.